Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 No campaign page found.

-Current Position: Member of the IL state Senate representing district nine from 2013-2019.
-Democratic nominee for Governor of IL since 2018
+Current Position: Member of the IL State Senate representing District 9 from 2013 – 2018.
+Democratic nominee for Governor of IL in 2018

 No campaign page was found.